proxmox/ceph/ceph/doc/radosgw/notifications.rst

    &Name=<topic-name>
    &push-endpoint=<endpoint>
    [&Attributes.entry.1.key=amqp-exchange&Attributes.entry.1.value=<exchange>]
-   [&Attributes.entry.2.key=amqp-sck-level&Attributes.entry.2.value=ack-level]
-   &Attributes.entry.3.key=verify-sll&Attributes.entry.3.value=true|false]
+   [&Attributes.entry.2.key=amqp-ack-level&Attributes.entry.2.value=none|broker]
+   [&Attributes.entry.3.key=verify-ssl&Attributes.entry.3.value=true|false]
+   [&Attributes.entry.4.key=kafka-ack-level&Attributes.entry.4.value=none|broker]
+   [&Attributes.entry.5.key=use-ssl&Attributes.entry.5.value=true|false]
+   [&Attributes.entry.6.key=ca-location&Attributes.entry.6.value=<file path>]
+   [&Attributes.entry.7.key=OpaqueData&Attributes.entry.7.value=<opaque data>]

 Request parameters:

-- push-endpoint: URI of endpoint to send push notification to
+- push-endpoint: URI of an endpoint to send push notification to

- - URI schema is: ``http[s]|amqp://[<user>:<password>@]<fqdn>[:<port>][/<amqp-vhost>]``
- - Same schema is used for HTTP and AMQP endpoints (except amqp-vhost which is specific to AMQP)
+- OpaqueData: opaque data is set in the topic configuration and added to all notifications triggered by the ropic

+- HTTP endpoint

+ - URI: ``http[s]://<fqdn>[:<port]``
- - Default values for HTTP/S: no user/password, port 80/443
+ - port defaults to: 80/443 for HTTP/S accordingly
- - Default values for AMQP: user/password=guest/guest, port 5672, amqp-vhost is "/"

-- verify-ssl: can be used with https endpoints (ignored for other endpoints), indicate whether the server certificate is validated or not ("true" by default)
+ - verify-ssl: indicate whether the server certificate is validated by the client or not ("true" by default)

+- AMQP0.9.1 endpoint

+ - URI: ``amqp://[<user>:<password>@]<fqdn>[:<port>][/<vhost>]``
+ - user/password defaults to: guest/guest
+ - user/password may only be provided over HTTPS.
+Topic creation request will be rejected if not
+ - port defaults to: 5672
+ - vhost defaults to: "/"
-- amqp-exchange: mandatory parameter for AMQP endpoint.
-The exchanges must exist and be able to route messages based on topics
+ - amqp-exchange: the exchanges must exist and be able to route messages based on topics (mandatory parameter for AMQP0.9.1)
-- amqp-ack-level: No end2end acking is required, as messages may persist in the broker before delivered into their final destination.
-2 ack methods exist:
+ - amqp-ack-level: no end2end acking is required, as messages may persist in the broker before delivered into their final destination.
+Two ack methods exist:

+  - "none": message is considered "delivered" if sent to broker
+  - "broker": message is considered "delivered" if acked by broker (default)

+- Kafka endpoint

+ - URI: ``kafka://[<user>:<password>@]<fqdn>[:<port]``
+ - if ``use-ssl`` is set to "true", secure connection will be used for connecting with the broker ("false" by default)
+ - if ``ca-location`` is provided, and secure connection is used, the specified CA will be used, instead of the default one, to authenticate the broker
+ - user/password may only be provided over HTTPS.
+Topic creation request will be rejected if not
+ - user/password may only be provided together with ``use-ssl``, connection to the broker would fail if not
+ - port defaults to: 9092
+ - kafka-ack-level: no end2end acking is required, as messages may persist in the broker before delivered into their final destination.
+Two ack methods exist:

- - "none" - message is considered "delivered" if sent to broker
+  - "none": message is considered "delivered" if sent to broker
- - "broker" message is considered "delivered" if acked by broker
+  - "broker": message is considered "delivered" if acked by broker (default)

 .. note::

     - The key/value of a specific parameter does not have to reside in the same line, or in any specific order, but must use the same index
-    - Attribute indexing does not need to be sequntial or start from any specific value
+    - Attribute indexing does not need to be sequential or start from any specific value
-    - `AWS Create Topic`_ has detailed explanation on endpoint attributes format.
+    - `AWS Create Topic`_ has a detailed explanation of the endpoint attributes format.
 However, in our case different keys and values are used

 The response will have the following format: